0%

 Step 3: Implement Descope Authentication Flow in Your Agent

-# descope_auth.py (or integrated into your main agent script)
+# descope_auth.py (or bake this right into your main agent script)

 import descope